MicrosoftDocs/PowerShell-Docs/reference/4.0/PSScheduledJob/About/about_Scheduled_Jobs_Troubleshooting.md

 1213      33    12348      21676    88    25.71   1608 CcmExec
 29       4     1168       2920    43     0.02    748 conhost
 46       6     2208       4612    45     0.03   1640 conhost
 ```

-# The scheduled job might be corrupted.
+### The scheduled job might be corrupted

-If a scheduled job becomes corrupted, Windows PowerShell deletes
+If a scheduled job becomes corrupted, PowerShell deletes the corrupted
-the corrupted scheduled job and its results.
-You cannot recover the
+scheduled job and its results.
+You cannot recover the results of a corrupted
-results of a corrupted scheduled job.
+scheduled job.

-To determine if a scheduled job still exists, use the Get-ScheduledJob cmdlet.
+To determine if a scheduled job still exists, use the `Get-ScheduledJob`
+cmdlet.

 ```
 PS C:> Get-ScheduledJob
 ```

-# The number of results might have exceeded the ExecutionHistoryLength
+### The number of results might have exceeded the ExecutionHistoryLength
-of the scheduled job.

-The ExecutionHistoryLength property of a scheduled job determines
+The **ExecutionHistoryLength** property of a scheduled job determines how many
-how many job instances, and their results, are saved to disk.
-The
+job instances, and their results, are saved to disk.
+The default value is 32.
-default value is 32.
-When the number of instances of a scheduled
-job exceeds this value, Windows PowerShell deletes the oldest job
+When the number of instances of a scheduled job exceeds this value, Windows
-instance to make room for each new job instance.
+PowerShell deletes the oldest job instance to make room for each new job
+instance.

-To get the value of the ExecutionHistoryLength property of a
+To get the value of the **ExecutionHistoryLength** property of a scheduled job,
-scheduled job, use the following command format:
+use the following command format:

 ```

-(Get-ScheduledJob <JobName>).ExecutionHistoryLength
+PS C:> (Get-ScheduledJob <JobName>).ExecutionHistoryLength
 ```

 For example, the following command gets the value of the
-ExecutionHistoryLength property of the ProcessJob scheduled job.
+**ExecutionHistoryLength** property of the ProcessJob scheduled job.

 ```
 PS C:> (Get-ScheduledJob ProcessJob).ExecutionHistoryLength
 ```

-To set or change the value of the ExecutionHistoryLength property,
+To set or change the value of the **ExecutionHistoryLength** property, use the
-use the MaxResultCount parameter of the Register-ScheduledJob and
+**MaxResultCount** parameter of the `Register-ScheduledJob` and
-Set-ScheduledJob cmdlets.
+`Set-ScheduledJob` cmdlets.

-The following command increases the value of the ExecutionHistoryLength
+The following command increases the value of the **ExecutionHistoryLength**
 property to 50.

 ```
 PS C:> Get-ScheduledJob ProcessJob | Set-ScheduledJob -MaxResultCount 50
 ```

-# The job instance results might have been deleted
+### The job instance results might have been deleted

-The ClearExecutionHistory parameter of the Set-ScheduledJob cmdlet
+The **ClearExecutionHistory** parameter of the `Set-ScheduledJob` cmdlet
 deletes the execution history of a job.
-You can use this feature to
+You can use this feature to free up
-free up disk space or delete results that are not needed, or already
+disk space or delete results that are not needed, or already used, analyzed or
-used, analyzed or saved in a different location.
+saved in a different location.

 To delete the execution history of a scheduled job, use the
-ClearExecutionHistory parameter of the scheduled job.
+**ClearExecutionHistory** parameter of the scheduled job.

-The following command deletes the execution history of the
+The following command deletes the execution history of the ProcessJob scheduled
-ProcessJob scheduled job.
+job.

 ```
 PS C:> Get-ScheduledJob ProcessJob | Set-ScheduledJob -ClearExecutionHistory
 ```

-Also, the Remove-Job cmdlet deletes job results.
-When you use
+Also, the `Remove-Job` cmdlet deletes job results.
+When you use `Remove-Job` to
-Remove-Job to delete a scheduled job, it deletes all instances
+delete a scheduled job, it deletes all instances of the job on disk, including
-of the job on disk, including the execution history and all job
+the execution history and all job results.
-results.

-# Jobs started by using the Start-Job cmdlet are not saved to disk.
+### Jobs started by using the Start-Job cmdlet are not saved to disk

-When you use Start-Job to start a scheduled job, instead of
+When you use `Start-Job` to start a scheduled job, instead of using a job
-using a job trigger, Start-Job starts a standard background job.
-The background job and its results are not stored in the
+trigger, `Start-Job` starts a standard background job.
+The background job and
-execution history of the job on disk.
+its results are not stored in the execution history of the job on disk.

-You can use the Get-Job cmdlet to get the job and the Receive-Job
+You can use the `Get-Job` cmdlet to get the job and the `Receive-Job` cmdlet to
-cmdlet to get the job results, but the results are available only
+get the job results, but the results are available only until you receive them,
-until you receive them, unless you use the Keep parameter of the
+unless you use the Keep parameter of the `Receive-Job` cmdlet.
-Receive-Job cmdlet.

-Also, background jobs and their results are session-specific;
+Also, background jobs and their results are session-specific; they exist only
-they exist only in the session in which they are created.
-If
-you delete the job (Remove-Job), close the session or close
+in the session in which they are created.
+If you delete the job (`Remove-Job`),
-Windows PowerShell, the job instance and its results are deleted.
+close the session or close PowerShell, the job instance and its results are

-# SCHEDULED JOB DOES NOT RUN
+deleted.

+## Scheduled job doesn't run

-## Scheduled jobs do not run automatically if the job triggers or the
+Scheduled jobs don't run automatically if the job triggers or the scheduled job
-scheduled job are disabled.
+are disabled.

-Use the Get-ScheduledJob cmdlet to get the scheduled job.
+Use the `Get-ScheduledJob` cmdlet to get the scheduled job.
 Verify that the
-value of the Enabled property of the scheduled job is True ($true).
+value of the **Enabled** property of the scheduled job is True ($true).

 ```
 PS C:> Get-ScheduledJob ProcessJob

 Id         Name            Triggers        Command         Enabled